tsfeith-epfl/Image-Processing/README.md

 - Contour Detection
   - #TODO - Add parameters
 - Intensity Histogram
   - bins: number of bins to use in the histogram.
-Default: 100
+Default: 500
-  - range: range of the histogram.
-Default: [0, 1]
+  - max range: maximum value to use in the histogram.
+Must be between in (`min_range`, 1.].
+Default: 1.0
-  - normalize: whether to normalize the histogram.
-Default: true
+  - min range: minimum value to use in the histogram.
+Must be between in [0., `max_range`).
+Default: 0.0
   - log: whether to use a logarithmic scale for the histogram.
 Default: false

 ### Running the program
 To run the program, simply run the executable created in the `build` folder.
 Even though the program reads the parameters from the parameters.hpp` file, there are still some parameters that must be passed as arguments.
 These are:
 - mode: the mode of operation of the program.
-OPTIONAL (default: denoising).
+REQUIRED.
 Possible values:
   - denoise: denoises the image
   - contour: detects the contours of the image
-  - intensity_histogram: computes the intensity histogram of the image
+  - histogram: computes the intensity histogram of the image
 - input: name of the input image (including the extension).
 REQUIRED
+  - It can be given as an absolute path, or as a relative path to the `images` folder.
 - output: name of the output image (including the extension).
 OPTIONAL (default: same as input image)

 After running the program, the output will be placed in one of two places:
 - If the filename was provided as an absolute path, the output will be placed in the same folder as the input image;
 - If the filename was provided as the name of the image inside the `images` folder, the output will be placed in the `output` folder.

+## TODO

+- [ ] Allow for the generation of histograms for each channel, not just the intensity
+- [ ] Allow batch processing of images, instead of just one at a time